ab-5v/fly/README.md

     hideClass: 'fly-dropdown_hidden',
     extraClass: '',

-    position: 'bottom', // where to open
+    position: 'bottom center', // where to open dropdown and where to show tail
     arrowSize: 10       // offset between dropdown and handle }
 ```